shubhamkumarjha123/py_codes/folder/Merge two dictionaries into one.md

-# Merge 2 dictionaries in one dicti.
+# Merge 2 dictionaries in one dictionaries.

 ```python